 You can pick up nutritional yeast in the bulk section of most grocery stores (Wendy & Amanda, you can borrow some of mine to try as well as the hemp seeds).
 I know Bob’s Red Mill makes one that is carried locally at Trader Joes, Albertsons, Mollie Stones, Good Earth & Whole foods.
 Nutritional yeast has a pleasant nutty-cheesy flavor and is packed with protein and B vitamins.
 It comes in flakes or powder form.
 I actually use it quite often to top my popcorn.
 Hey, it is nutritional so why not add it where you can.

-This is an easy dressing to make, just throw all the above ingredients into a food processor and process until smooth.
+This is an easy dressing to make, just add all the above ingredients into a food processor and process until smooth.

 Add the dressing to the salad and mix and massage the kale until thoroughly combined.